Pouria-MK/_Mar.2024_McCabe-Thiele-and-Ponchon-Savarit-Methods-of-Analysis-of-Distillation-Columns-with-MATLAB/README.md

 This repository is organized into the following directories:

 1. `/DIG`: Contains diagrams and visual representations
-   - Graphical outputs of McCabe-Thiele and Ponchon-Savarit analyses
+   - Graphical outputs of McCabe-Thiele analyses
    - Flowcharts and algorithm visualizations

 2. `/CODE`: Houses all MATLAB scripts and functions